Framesets – Jones 29 and Jones Plus

 A Jeff Jones designed frame and fork provides an exceptional handling bike.
-Taking the 29”/700c wheelsize these bikes will suit a rider looking for an extremely capable, assured, sweet-riding, unsuspended bike – there are 3D SpaceFrame versions in titanium and now steel and the new traditional Diamond frame in steel.
-The frames come in a size 23”.
+Taking the 29”/700c wheelsize these bikes will suit a rider looking for an extremely capable, assured, sweet-riding, unsuspended bike – there are 3D SpaceFrame versions in titanium and steel and the traditional Diamond frame in steel.
+The 29 frames come in a size 23”.
+The Plus comes in both 24" and 25" Effective Top Tube sizes – the 24 is equivalent to the 23" Jones 29.
 The framesets can be bought as a complete bike, rolling chassis or frameset; geared, singlespeed – for dirt or pavement riding.

-As with all Jones bicycles every order will be carefully considered and discussed with each individual customer.
-All will be assembled, tested and tuned by Jeff.
+All Jones bicycle orders will be carefully considered and discussed with each individual customer.
+All US ordered bikes will (currently) be assembled, tested and tuned by Jeff.
 All have options and extras available.

 Titanium Spaceframe and Truss fork

 This is, currently, as good as it gets.
 The titanium Spaceframe and Truss fork deliver the rigid bicycle that is anything but.
 Laterally stiff to deliver the power with a vertical compliance that softens the ride?
 Yes, but this is only the icing on the cake.
 The Jones geometry ensures the best handling bike there is.
 It really does need to be ridden to appreciate it.
 Titanium, used here, provides strength, stiffness and compliance in a light, durable bike.
 The Jones geometry makes it all worthwhile.
 Note: headset shown is available, but not included in the frameset price.